DangD96/SeleniumE2E/README.md

 # Background
 Selenium Framework written in Java for End to End (E2E) testing of an [e-commerce website](https://www.rahulshettyacademy.com/loginpagePractise/).

+Page objects and Tests are included to demonstrate the integration with the framework.

 # Features
-This framework:
 1. Uses Maven for dependency management.
 2. Utilizes TestNG for assertions and test annotations.
 3. Uses Maven's Surefire plugin to integrate with TestNG to run tests.